Diocletian Palace Gates Split

 Walls, Bell Tower, and Unique Palaces

 Today, the Iron Gate preserves its historical dynamics, with housing construction within its very walls.
 The bell tower offers a glimpse of the Roman guards’ pathway, providing a captivating view of the Decumanus and the People’s Square (Narodni trg).
 Of special interest is the city clock, boasting 24 digits instead of the usual 12.
-Nestled by the gate is one of the most beautiful palaces of late Split noblemen.
-Owned by the Cypriani Benedetti family, and adorned with two unique six-arch windows.
+Nestled by the gate is one of the most beautiful palaces of the late Split noblemen.
+Owned by the Cypriani Benedetti family and adorned with two unique six-arch windows.
 The Iron Gate, with its rich history and architectural gems, invites both locals and visitors to step into the enchanting tapestry of Split’s past.

 The Brass Gate – Diocletian Palace Gates